10 Days in Slovenia: Itinerary, What to Do & Where to Go

 Panorama of Old Town Piran

 The most famous—or at least prettiest—Slovenian resort town is Piran.
-If you’re craving fun in the sun after a little sightseeing in the deep alpine woods or cities of Slovenia, Piran’s the best answer.
+If you’re craving fun in the sun after a little sightseeing in the deep alpine woods or historic cities, Piran’s the answer.

 What to do in Piran